JulianGriffin11/Net_Worth_Nexus/README.md

 - 📈 Project future growth from past rates

 ---
+✨ Click the title heading link to download the project file! 🚀

 - Check out some of my other work:
   - [📘 Excel Projects](https://github.com/JulianGriffin11/Excel_Projects)